Hindia (singer): Career

-In March 2019, Hindia released his debut single "Evaluasi", followed by "Secukupnya" in May.
-In November 2019, he released his debut studio album Menari dengan Bayangan.
+On 22 March 2019, he released his debut single Evaluasi, which become popular in local music, followed by Secukupnya on 3 May 2019.
+In June 2019, Putra released two more singles titled Tinggalkan di Sana on 4 June and Jam Makan Siang on 14 June.
+He released his debut studio album Menari dengan Bayangan.
+Through his debut album, Putra feels like he's chipping away at the walls of his life, allowing others to see a part of his story.
+He even touches on the razor blade scar he accidentally got while playing in his older brother's room at the age of two.
+Putra gathered the names of his puppy love, his uncertainty about his life's purpose, his ups and downs, his anxiety disorder and even a glimpse of his mother's story about him into one album.
+Near the final track, there's even a message from Putra's best friend that's quite poignant.
+For him, this debut album is a form of therapy for himself.
+Moved by Mantra Mantra by Kunto Aji, Putra opens up and tells his story through Hindia.
 He was nominated for Best New Artist and Best Alternative Solo Artist at the 2019 Anugerah Musik Indonesia.
-He made a cameo appearance in Angga Dwimas Sasongko's One Day We'll Talk About Today and his single "Secukupnya" was featured as its official soundtrack.
+Putra made a cameo appearance in Angga Dwimas Sasongko's One Day We'll Talk About Today and his single Secukupnya was featured as its official soundtrack.
 In 2020, he won his first Anugerah Musik Indonesia award for Best Alternative Solo Artist for "Rumah ke Rumah".

-In 2021, Hindia and his live band members formed a pop band Lomba Sihir and released their debut single "Hati dan Paru-Paru".
+In 2021, Putra and his live band members formed a pop band Lomba Sihir and released their debut single "Hati dan Paru-Paru".
 They released their debut album Selamat Datang di Ujung Dunia in March 2021.
 They were nominated for the Best Band from Asia at the NME Awards 2022.

-Hindia released his sophomore studio double album Lagipula Hidup Akan Berakhir in 2023.
+In 2023, he released his sophomore studio double album Lagipula Hidup Akan Berakhir.
 The album was released in two parts, the first on 7 July and the second two weeks later.
-He then embarked on a concert tour Lagipula Hidup Akan Berakhir Album Concert in four cities.
+This latest album has succeeded in stealing the attention of the music world with several songs that have become the trending topic, such as Janji Palsu, Masalah Masa Depan and Cincin.
+Putra then embarked on a concert tour Lagipula Hidup Akan Berakhir Album Concert in four cities.
 The tour concluded in Jakarta on 30 September 2023 at the Jakarta International Velodrome.

 In July 2024, he released a collaborative single "Right Where You Left Me" with American singer eaJ.
-He was nominated for six Anugerah Musik Indonesia awards at the 2024 ceremony, including Album of the Year.
+Putra was nominated for six Anugerah Musik Indonesia awards at the 2024 ceremony, including Album of the Year.
 He won for Best Alternative Album and Best Alternative Solo Artist.

-In January 2025, he collaborated with Danilla to release a cover of Melly Goeslaw and Ari Lasso's 1999 single "Jika".
+In January 2025, Putra collaborated with Danilla to release a cover of Melly Goeslaw and Ari Lasso's 1999 single "Jika".
 He announced the release of a surprise mixtape, Doves, '25 on Black Canvas on 24 February 2025.
 The mixtape won Best Alternative Album and Best of the Best Album awards in the 2025 Anugerah Musik Indonesia.